dev0x13/dsperado/README.md

-# dsp-bucket
+# Desperado
-Some code I wrote for ultrasound processing compiled into this small DSP library
+Some code I wrote for ultrasound processing compiled into this small DSP library.